Suzanne, Duchess of Bourbon: Early life

-Suzanne was born the second child and only daughter of Duke Peter II of Bourbon and Anne of France, herself the eldest daughter of Louis XI of France.
-From 1483 to 1491, Suzanne's parents served as co-regents of France during the minority of Anne's younger brother, Charles VIII of France.
-Furthermore, Anne's younger sister (and Suzanne's aunt), Joan, was (briefly) queen of France as wife of Louis XII of France, who succeeded Charles VIII in 1498.
+Suzanne was born the second child and only daughter of Duke Peter II of Bourbon and Anne of France, herself the eldest daughter of King Louis XI.
+From 1483 to 1491, Suzanne's parents served as co-regents of France during the minority of Anne's younger brother, King Charles VIII.
+Furthermore, Anne's younger sister (and Suzanne's aunt), Joan, was (briefly) queen of France as wife of Louis XII, who succeeded Charles VIII in 1498.

 Succession

 Suzanne had an elder brother, Charles, who was born in 1476 and died unmarried in 1498.
 After this death at the age of 22, Suzanne's father grew concerned about the succession of the Bourbon lands, having no surviving sons or brothers.
 Under Salic law, his heir presumptive was Louis de Bourbon-Montpensier, head of the Montpensiers, a cadet branch of the Bourbons.
 Montpensier was Suzanne's second cousin, their grandfathers being brothers.

-The year 1498 saw Anne's brother King Charles VIII died unexpectedly, after hitting his head on a low doorway.
+The year 1498 saw Anne's brother King Charles VIII die unexpectedly, after hitting his head on a low doorway.
 As no male heirs remained, the succession of France itself was now in question, for the closest agnatic dynast, Louis XII, was a second-cousin once removed to Charles VIII (and to Anne).
 Having served as Charles' co-regents, the powerful couple held enough influence to hinder the succession of Louis XII.
 They made a clever bargain with him: for the Bourbon support of his accession, Louis XII would have to issue official letters recognizing the seven-year-old Suzanne as rightful heir to her father's Bourbon lands.
 Louis had little choice but to agree to this novel proceeding, at least for the moment.
 The relatively novel Salic law which precluded the succession of females, became the cornerstone of French laws and customs.
 Indeed, that law allowed Louis, rather than Anne, to succeed to the throne of France.
 To Anne's credit, when she handed over Bourbon lands to Louis XII, the last independent duchy in France was in good stead, being both prosperous and peaceful.

 In 1503, Duke Peter died and Suzanne became duchess.
 Anne was regent during Suzanne's minority and groomed the intelligent Suzanne with the thought of her daughter ascending to the throne.
 Her lessons included astronomy, mathematics, and religion.
 But more importantly, Anne taught her the ways of the court.
 Beyond the social graces, being kind, well-spoken, and sociable were also key.
 But the most important lesson she imparted to her daughter was never to react to anything told her and to keep her thoughts to herself, lest they somehow betray her.
 Anne knew only too well that the politics of the court were often underhanded, if not treacherous.